Learning French can be like a roller coaster of emotions.

 Use these helpful essay phrases that are sure to knock the socks off of your French professor.
 You can thank me later after you get your A’s.

 Trying to listen to French speakers narrate stories in “normal speed” can be difficult and frustrating.
-But why don’t you try the Learn French With Stories e-books?
+But why don’t you try our Reading and Listening Course?
 It comes with a slow version audio for beginners as well as the normal speed for when you’re feeling confident enough.

 You try to take it all in stride but deep inside you’re really bursting with pride.
 Way to go, you totally deserve it.